Research Support Services

 A very large collection of engineering handbooks.
 Provides a broad focus on engineering.

-McGraw Hill’s Access Engineering (via CDL hosted site)
+Previously licensed McGraw Hill’s Handbooks (via CDL hosted site)

 The ASM Alloy Phase Diagrams Center allows users to explore, search and view more than 11,000 binary and ternary phase diagrams and associated phase data for more than 2400 systems.